1 UK Experts in Conflict Resolution

 Monday and had emergency surgery on Tuesday.
 On Wednesday 9th October

 2005 Tim’s Consultant approached his bedside and informed

 him that he was terminally ill.
 Christine was present.
 Tim smiled

 and turned to the Consultant saying; “I’m not going

 anywhere just yet, I have at least three more books left in me to

-good work.
-When Tim was well enough to leave hospital, Christine
+to complete his good work.
+When Tim was well enough to leave hospital,

 A few weeks later, realising that time was of the essence, Christine